Grants Pass School District 7

 OUR MISSION

 Whether you are a parent, student, or member of our community, we invite you to explore all that Grants Pass School District 7 has to offer.
-Join us as we empower our students to become confident, compassionate, and successful members of society.
+Join us as we empower our students to become responsible, productive, successful citizens.

 Learn More About District 7: